What’s the Difference Between Preventive and Reactive Pest Control?

 - Ants: These tiny invaders start nesting as early as spring.
 That’s why preventive ant control usually begins in April, before colonies expand.

-- Wasps: They peak in late summer.
+- Wasps typically peak in late summer, as explained by regional university entomology departments studying wasp life cycles.
 Call us early if you want to avoid nests forming under eaves or decks.

 - Spiders: In fall, spiders head indoors for warmth, showing up in garages and basements.